Correct Problems from Prior Surgery in the Philadelphia Area

 - Feelings of tightening and discomfort

-- Overfilling of the breast implant: this can only occur with saline breast implants as silicone breast implants are prefilled and cannot be “overfilled.”
+- Overfilling of the breast implant: This can only occur with saline breast implants, as silicone breast implants are prefilled and cannot be “overfilled.”
 Overfilling occurs with more saline is inserted in to the breast implant than what was recommended by the manufacturer.
-This can cause the edge of the breast to pull, which can induce a ripping.
+This can cause the edge of the breast to pull, which can induce a ripping effect.

 There are three options for the breast implant position:

-- Submuscular breast implant position (behind the muscle): placing the implant under the pectoralis muscle gives a more natural appearance, as the muscle tends to mask the implant and provide a smoother appearance to the upper pole of the breast.
-Another advantage of placing the implant beneath the muscle is that it is less likely to create a drooping or waterfall effect by stretching out the breast tissue that can occur over time.
+- Submuscular breast implant position (behind the muscle): Placing the implant under the pectoralis muscle gives a more natural appearance, as the muscle tends to mask the implant and provide a smoother appearance to the upper pole of the breast.
+Another advantage of placing the implant beneath the muscle is that it is less likely to create a drooping or waterfall effect by stretching out the breast tissue, which can occur over time.
 Also, placing the implant under the muscle decreases the chance of capsular contracture or interference with breast exams and mammography.

 There are three options for the incision placement in breast augmentation surgery:

-- Inframammary (under the breast): this is the most common incision type today and the incision takes place right under the breast fold.
-This is an optimal choice because it may cause fewer breastfeeding difficulties than the periareolar incision and capsular contracture as well as allow the procedure to be more straight forward and more precise.
+- Inframammary (under the breast): This is the most common incision type today, and the incision takes place right under the breast fold.
+This is an optimal choice because it may cause fewer breastfeeding difficulties than the periareolar incision and capsular contracture, as well as allow the procedure to be more straightforward and precise.

 Breast Revision Recovery